Gabidal/Evie_Old/README.txt

   And that makes you a string named "name" which contains that bananas word init.
   You can also set two string's and later in the code overwrite the other string with the other:

     str banana = "bananas"
     str apple = "apples"
-    gout %banana %banana.size
+    gout(banana)

   Will print out "bananas"
   But if you do this:

     banana = apple
-    gout %banana %banana.size
+    gout(banana)

   Will print out "apples"

 Functions:
   to create a function just type:

-    func
+    func [name] ([parameter], [second parameter])
+    (
+      #code....
+    )

   That indicates that you are creating a function.
-  Then, to add parameter's, type a space followed by the name of the parameter.
-    func apple a b c d e f g
-  That leaves you with a functon named apple
-  Which has 7 parameters called a, b, c, d, e, f, g.
-  Remember to put "ret" word for the function indicating that the function is ended.

-Struct's:
+Types:
-  Struct's are super simple.
+  Types are super simple.
-  The way they work is similiar to how struct's work in C. just type:
+  The way they work is similiar to how classes work in C++. just type:

-    type fruit
+    type fruit()
     (
       var sugarProsent = 0
       var weight = 0
+      func init(this, a, b)
+      {
+        -> sugarProsent = a
+        -> weight = b
+      }
     )

+  The parameter named [this] will tell the GAS compiler to reserve one more place for allocated type address.

-  That makes a Struct named fruit.
+  That makes a Type named fruit.
-  And this Fruit struct has two variables init sugarProsent and weight.
+  And this Fruit type has two variables init sugarProsent and weight.
   To use them you need to make a new one, for example:
     new fruit banana
-  That makes a new Struct named banana that has the same variables inside as the fruit struct.
+  This will allocate memory on runtime.

 Math: